johnnyyangdiamond/a2-johndiamond/README.md

 *You do not need to actually make changes based on their feedback*.
 This acheivement is designed to help gain experience testing user interfaces.
 If you run two user studies, you should answer two sets of questions.

+AI Usage
+---

+Used ChatGPT with the following prompts:
+- How to add `<li>` components to an HTML page dynamically after a button is clicked
+- How to create a javascript function called when a user edits content in a table element
+- How would I add a new category to the JSON on the server side?
+- How would I use grid on the table to make one column longer than the others?
+- How would I make the text in the table editable?
+- How would I create a regex experssion to make sure a user enters time in format HH:MM
+- How to add an event listener to a speciifc column in a table
+- how to create a function to submit a post request to a server
+- how to add an id to an element like classList.add
+- How to create a button that only appears when hovering over an element